jimmyginga/cdn-urbit-press/readme.md

  # Hero Images

 *Hero image functionality is now* available for some components.
-Currently available the banner and the session whyUrbit.
+Currently available the banner and the section whyUrbit.
 However, images need to meet some requirements to take full advantage of the functionality and provide a good end-user experience.

 ### Normal size